 The best time to see her is in late fall, when she stands high in the northeastern sky during the evening hours.
 Cassiopeia looks like a flattened "W" against the frothy background of our home galaxy, the Milky Way.

 Gamma Cassiopeia is the star at the middle of the W. If you add up all of its energy -- not just the light that is visible to the eye -- it shines about 40,000 times brighter than the Sun.
 That's because Gamma Cas is about 15 times as massive as the Sun and hundreds of times wider.
 Such a monster produces a lot of energy through the nuclear reactions in its core.
 That energy works its way to the surface and shines into space as visible light, ultraviolet, and other forms of electromagnetic energy.
-Eventually, the star will no longer be able to produce energy its core, causing the core to collapse and its outer layers to explode as a supernova.
+Eventually, the star will no longer be able to produce energy in its core, causing the core to collapse and its outer layers to explode as a supernova.
 For a few days or weeks, it will outshine everything in the night sky except the Moon.

 Another of the constellation's stars, Rho Cassiopeia, is also destined to explode as a supernova.
 It is about 10,000 light-years away, making it one of the most distant stars that is visible to the unaided eye.